Dwain-Daniel/Milestone-Project-1/README.md

 <h3>Features left to implement</h3>

-I would like to add a number of features going forward such as:
+I would like to add a number of features going forward such as: <br>
-Link the Collaboration form to an external mailbox
+<li>Link the Collaboration form to an external mailbox</li>
-Add a download Resume button/link
+<li>Add a download Resume button/link</li>
-An online store selling packages for development ideas/pricing plans
+<li>An online store selling packages for development ideas/pricing plans</li>

 <h3> Technologies Used </h3>